HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 <br>

-## How to suppress errors in PowerShell
+## How to Suppress Errors in Powershell

 ```powershell
 -ErrorAction SilentlyContinue